 A healthy brain is one that is flexible and dynamic.
 When it needs to accomplish a task, a healthy brain can recruit resources from other areas or networks in the brain, accomplish the task, and release those resources.
 Sometimes the brain struggles to recruit resources and other times the brain has a tough timing relaxing after a task.
 When this happens, symptoms may develop leaving brain function and efficiency potentially compromised.

 Complex symptoms require a more complex brain assessment called a Quantitative Electroencephalogram (QEEG) assessment, or brain mapping.
+With the use of 19 electrodes placed on the scalp, we can look at the brain’s electrical activity in three dimensions.
 This assessment allows for an in-depth, objective understanding of what is going on in the brain and helps to guide neurofeedback training.
 Electrical activity across the brain is recorded, analyzed, and compared to age-normed (averages based on age) databases.
 This information is used to evaluate brain function, performance, understand where client’s symptoms may be coming from, and how to make an optimal change.
 We need to define what is considered “optimal” and train the brain towards that.
 This is where Z-scores come in.

 HOW DOES Z-SCORE NEUROFEEDBACK WORK?